juju/docs/src/en/tut-google.md

 some [Juju terminology][jujuterms].

-When complete, Juju will have instantiated a new controller and created a default model with output should be similar to the following:
+When complete, Juju will have instantiated a new controller and created a default model with output similar to the following:

 ```bash
 Creating Juju controller "mycloud" on google/us-east1